 Billing detail before Compute Instance Reservation

-Setting the commitment is something really easy, you just need to go to Billing > Savings plan > Overview > Purchase a Savings Plan.
-This comes with an analyzer that let you know what are all of the compute related services you have and let you know what is your current hourly rate, it also calculates what would be the final discount hourly rate and a graph to compare before and after.
-The commitments are pretty flexible as you can use the reservation for several services.
+Setting the commitment is really easy.
+You just need to go to Billing > Savings plan > Overview > Purchase a Savings Plan.
+This includes an analyzer that lets you know what compute-related services you have and your current hourly rate.
+It also calculates the final discounted hourly rate and provides a graph to compare before and after.
+The commitments are pretty flexible, as you can use the reservation for several services.

 Applies to EC2 instance usage, AWS Fargate, and AWS Lambda service usage, regardless of Region, instance family, size, tenancy, and operating system.

-This is an example on how the analyzer looks:
+This is an example of how the analyzer looks:

 AWS compute savings analyzer

-We are actively creating new services that are associated with compute expense, but after setting the commitment for 1 year no upfront we saw a reduction in compute of around 26% or $383.03 monthly which end up being around $4,600 yearly.
+We are actively creating new services that are associated with compute expenses, but after setting the commitment for 1 year no upfront, we saw a reduction in compute of around 26%, or $383.03 monthly, which ends up being around $4,600 yearly.

 Billing detail after Compute Instance Reservation

-This type of costs optimization applies to any scale company and it is also a quick win as this is something that can be set in a few minutes using the AWS console, you just need to discuss the commitment term with the board if required.
+This type of cost optimization applies to companies of any scale and is also a quick win, as it can be set up in a few minutes using the AWS console.
+You just need to discuss the commitment term with the board if required.